Personal Information is collected by Aviva and its representatives for the purposes of:

 - Employment records;

 - Financial records.

 Aviva employees adhere to the same diligence for Personal Information received from outside Aviva and adhere to any higher standard of third parties if so contracted.

 Destruction of Information

-All Personal Information that is no longer required for its original purpose and has been retained for the minimum required term shall be destroyed, erased, made anonymous, or archived to the secure limited access site.
+All Personal Information that is no longer required for its original purpose and has reached its maximum retention period shall be destroyed, erased, made anonymous, or archived to the secure limited access site.